ejbyne/spaceships-project/README.md

 In terms of technology, we decided at an early stage to use a Node.js server, with web sockets for enabling real time communication between clients.
 We investigated the possibility of using the Phaser game engine framework, but ultimately decided to use HTML5 canvas to render the ships and missiles.
 Combined with Node.js and web sockets, this allowed us to achieve fast game performance.

+The live version of the game is available at <a href="https://maker-wars.herokuapp.com">https://maker-wars.herokuapp.com</a>.
+The game will automatically start once at least two players have joined.

+Use the keyboard arrows for moving around the screen, and the space bar to fire.

 ## Technologies Used

 - Node.js